Back to blog

 During your regular reviews with your client, be sure to suggest any new and creative initiatives that you can accomplish to add benefit to the agreement, perhaps as a replacement for work that has diminished in value since the inception of the agreement.

-If you’re able to secure one or more retainers for your business, you will have some breathing room in ensuring expenses are covered, some of your work is guaranteed, and the potential for additional work is there.
+Securing one or more retainers for your business provides breathing room to cover expenses.
+Some of your work is guaranteed, and there is potential for additional work.

-Hopefully we’ve answered all the questions related to: What is a retainer agreement, and how does a retainer work?
-The ability to work under a retainer relationship will build lasting business collaborations and help your freelance business profit and grow.
+This article has answered questions like: What is a retainer agreement, and how does a retainer work?
+Working under a retainer relationship builds lasting business collaborations and helps your freelance business profit and grow.

 For a range of solutions to support your business, sign up now to access Bonsai’s resources.